Installation of Nexus Aluminum Grinder Wheels

-- Try the 4” or 5” drive wheel on the shaft without the steel key to ensure that the wheel slides easily onto the motor shaft or pulley shaft.
+- Try the dished drive wheel on the shaft without the steel key to ensure that the wheel slides easily onto the motor shaft or pulley shaft.
 The flat side of the drive wheel faces the motor and the dished out side face away from the grinder.

 - If the drive wheel doesn’t slip on, use some 300 or 400 grit emery cloth on the shaft while it is spinning slowly.
 Only apply the sandpaper onto the shaft for a few seconds at a time.
 Stop the spinning wheel, then wipe any grit off of the shaft and try sliding the wheel back on.
 Note – the drive wheels are manufactured with CNC machines and are highly accurate.
 Measuring some motor shafts over the years has shown that not all shafts are accurate in diameter.

 - When installing the drive wheel onto the motor shaft or pulley shaft, make sure that the key way is aligned up properly with the wheel and shaft.

-- If the key stock is too large, remove the steel key and grind or file it down so that the drive wheel slides on easily over the key.
+- If the key stock is too large, and generally it is, remove the steel key and grind or file it down so that the drive wheel slides on easily over the steel key.

 - Never hammer the drive wheel onto the motor shaft as this may damage the motor and/or bearings.

-- The drive wheel should just slide on with some taps with your hand.
+- The drive wheel should just slide on easily with your hand.

 - Use an 1/8” hex key or Allen wrench to tighten the set screw onto the motor shaft.

 Should you encounter a drive wheel that you are unable to remove by hand, a gear puller will assist you to remove the drive wheel without damaging your motor and/or bearings.

 The 2” idler wheels and the 3” tracking wheel.

 - Tighten the axle bolts by hand into the D-Plate or Tracking Wheel Mechanism.

 - Using ¾” wrenches to lock the jam nut in place.